arshichorghay/pluto-brew-app/README.md

 1. Go to the [Firebase Console](https://console.firebase.google.com/).
 2. Click **"Add project"** and give your project a name (e.g., `pluto-brew-app`).
 3. Continue through the setup steps.
 You can disable Google Analytics for this project if you don't need it.
-4. Once created, **upgrade your project to the "Blaze" (Pay-as-you-go) plan.** This is required to deploy server-side rendered apps like this Next.js project.
-You still benefit from a generous free tier.
+4. Once created, **upgrade your project to the "Blaze" (Pay-as-you-go) plan.** This step is necessary to enable the underlying Cloud Functions that power a dynamic Next.js application.
+Firebase provides a generous free tier for these services, so you are unlikely to incur any costs for a small to medium-sized application.
+You can set budget alerts in your Google Cloud project to avoid any unexpected charges.

 ### Step 3: Connect Your Local Project to Firebase